Lucas-VReal/Lucas-VReal/README.md

 🌱 I’m currently learning about the Spring Framework and Java.
 I want to build better projects using my skills, knowledge and the best practicies.

-👯 I’m looking to new challenges to solve and aprimorate my skills.
+👯 I’m looking for new challenges to solve and aprimorate my skills.

 💬 Ask me about my projects and the methods used in them.
 I'm familiar with the Restful model of Richardson in CRUD.